What Is DMI Therapy and How Does It Work?

 How it works (and why it looks so different from “standard” physio)

-Which children it can benefit
+Which children can it benefit

 What a session looks like